 4. Engage with your audience

-Like we just pointed out, audience engagement is a crucial part of the game.
+As we just pointed out, audience engagement is a crucial part of the game.
 So don’t be afraid to interact with your followers.
 In addition to responding to private messages, you can also consider replying to comments or when people tag your brand in their social media posts.
 You may even share their photos or videos on your pages.

 These simple things can help you develop a positive reputation online as you show people that your company isn’t just out there to sell products or services – you’re there to interact with your community.